benrosen/letter-threader/README.md

-# Letter Grid
+# Letter Threader

-find words in a grid of random letters and chain them together with spaces
+String words together from a grid of random letters.